Image Service API v2 (CURRENT)¶

 The possible values for image visibility are presented in the following table.

-Visibility Description
+Visibility | Description |

-public Any user may read the image and its data payload.
-Additionally, the image appears in the default image list of all users.
+Any user may read the image and its data payload.
+Additionally, the image appears in the default image list of all users. |

 Any user may read the image and its data payload, but the image does not appear in the default image list of any user other than the owner.
+(This visibility value was added in the Image API v2.5) |

-shared
+shared |

-private
+private |

 Only the owner image may read the image or its data payload.
 Additionally, the image appears in the owner's default image list.
+Since Image API v2.5, an image with private visibility cannot have members added to it. |

 Note that the descriptions above discuss read access to images.
 Only the image owner (or an administrator) has write access to image properties and the image data payload.
 Further, in order to promise image immutability, the Image service will allow even the owner (or an administrator) only write-once permissions to specific image properties and the image data payload.